noahzeisberg/FyUTILS/README.md

 # FyUTILS
 FyUTILS is a hacking and utility tool with features such as DoS attacks and a port-scanner.
-[What is 2.0.0](https://github.com/NoahOnFyre/FyUTILS/discussions/53)?

 # Disclaimer
 Hacking is illegal.
 This tool is only made for ethical purposes like analyzing your own infrastructure.
 You'll be responsible for everything you do with this tool.